lyove/next-popup/README.md

 # next-popover

-Next-Popover is a smart popover library that can automatically pop up at a suitable position adjacent to the trigger.
+Next-Popover is a lightWeight and powerful popover plugin with vanillaJS.
+Simple, modern, and highly customizable.

 [中文文档](./README_zh.md)